Austio/learning/Projects/bottom-up-cs.md

  - release - all instructions after must see result
  - memory barrier/fence - all ops must be committed before continuing

+#### Memory

+Multi layers: Cache(l1, l2, l3...), Ram, Disk
+Normally the faster ones are smaller and closer to CPU where they are needed

+Cache Line: The amount of data in a single area of the cache.
+A 64b cache line means memory is split into distinct 64b parts

+Caches will need to set and handle reading quickly and data that spans multiple caches.
+There are 3 types
+ - Direct mapped cache: Allow a cache to exist in a single entry in the cache.
+It is simple to implement in memory but the cache line
+ - Full Associative: Allows cache to be set in any entry in the cache.
+Means each area of cache must be checked
+ - Set Associative: Hybrid, caches can exist only in some areas of the cache.

+When caches update data in cache they have to decide on a strategy to update underlying main memory
+ - Write Through: Update Main memory as cache is updated, slower and more consistent
+ - Write Back: Delays writing until absolutely necessary, Faster but Cache Eviction Slower and consistency lower

+Memory that can exist in high and lower memory is inclusive, one only being in high memory is exclusive

+Memory will have a address which as a tag, index and offset.